treolabs/treopim/docs/en/faq/product-management.md

 ## Can I save rich texts (HTML texts) in TreoPIM?
 Is there a WYSIWYG editor?

-Yes, in TreoPIM there is WYSIWYG as an entity field type and an attribute type.
+Yes, in TreoPIM there is a WYSIWYG editor as an entity field type and an attribute type.

 This means that rich texts (HTML texts) can be saved in both ways - as the value of a field (not only for products) and as the value of a product attribute.

-## Can you change the order of the attribute values ​​of a product?
+## Can you change the order of the attribute values of a product?

 Yes, to change the order of the product attributes, please use the drag-and-drop function on the detail page of the respective product family.
 There you can arrange the product attributes.
 The product attributes are then arranged on a product page in the same way as on the page of the associated product family.